How to Get the Best Deal on Diamonds and Avoid Rip-Offs

 Because diamonds are graded using several complex measures, and because they’re so expensive, the business attracts lots of scammers and shady salespeople.
-Put simply: It’s easy to pay way too much or get ripped off.
 Here are tips for getting a smooth sale.

 Getting Good Advice

 Educate yourself.
 The best way to protect yourself from a dishonest diamond dealer is to demonstrate you know what you’re doing.
-The info and advice we present of how diamonds are graded and priced and our tips on what you should (and shouldn’t) care about is a good start.
+Our review of how diamonds are graded and priced, and our tips on what you should (and shouldn’t) care about, is a good start.
 The customer reviews of jewelry stores here at Checkbook.org will also help you find helpful, trustworthy retailers.
 The best jewelers provide low-pressure environments and give customers value-centric crash courses in diamonds.
 A good store should also let you inspect and compare numerous stones and offer customizable settings.
 Feeling pressure or having difficulty getting a firm price quote?
 Walk away.

 Beware of Scammers

-If you’re shopping for a large diamond, tell retailers you’ll consider only gems with full Gemological Institute of America (GIA) reports.
+If you’re shopping for a large diamond, tell retailers you’ll consider only gems with full GIA reports.
 If the store can tell you only that a diamond is “certified,” without a designation from the GIA or other reputable organization, ask to see something else.
 Generic certifications tell you nothing about stone quality.

 Prepare for a Wait

 Getting a good diamond, like the love it represents, takes time.
 It takes a few days or weeks for loose stones to ship to the store.
-If you pick a custom setting, or order around holidays like Christmas and Valentine’s Day, you’ll wait even longer.
+If you pick a custom setting, or order around holidays, you’ll wait even longer.

 Compare Loose Stones

-Because some stores pre-set lousy diamonds to hide flaws, tell retailers you’re shopping for a loose stone or stones and will focus on setting and design decisions later.
+Because some stores pre-set lousy diamonds to hide flaws, tell retailers you’re shopping for a loose stone or stones.
+Focus on setting-and-design decisions second.

 If a store shows you just one stone, that’s a red flag.
 The more diamonds a seller can trot out the better.
 But be wary of retailers that start by asking you to compare very dark stones with very light ones, or to judge well-cut gems against poorly cut ones.
 These comparisons are often intentionally simplistic and done to push customers into paying too much for clearly superior stones.

-As you compare, focus on value, thinking about whether or not you care about very small or even undistinguishable differences.
-We’ve already discussed this but it bears repeating: You’ll get a lot more bang for your extra bucks by buying an excellent-cut diamond.
+As you compare, focus on value, thinking about whether or not you care about very small or even indistinguishable differences.
+You’ll get a lot more bang for your extra bucks by buying an excellent-cut diamond.
 But if you can’t otherwise discern differences in quality between two stones, don’t pay more for the higher-quality stone.
 Most shoppers should avoid paying extra for diamonds with color grades above F or with clarity scores better than SI1.
 And avoid stones that weigh in at popular or round-number carat cutoffs.

 Shop for Price

-When collecting prices for products we prefer to compare identical items.
-But that’s usually not possible to do when shopping for diamonds.
-Even for a narrow set of parameters, you’ll find there are hundreds of diamonds on the market, and if you compare using GIA identification numbers you’ll find that for the most part stores don’t offer the exact same item.
-If you specify diamonds using similar criteria that we used, you’ll find that some stores will offer you only one or two choices, but most will offer at least a handful of options, and the websites of large jewelry store chains and online-only sellers will have hundreds in inventory (for our price survey, we collected prices from the large chains’ websites, where available).
+When collecting prices for products, we prefer to compare identical items.
+But that’s usually not possible to do with diamonds.
+Even for a narrow set of parameters, you’ll find there are hundreds of diamonds on the market, and if you compare using GIA identification numbers you’ll find that stores seldom offer the exact same item.
+If you specify diamonds using similar criteria that we used, you’ll find that some stores will offer only one or two choices, but many will offer at least a handful of options, and the websites of large jewelry store chains and online-only sellers will have hundreds in inventory.
+(For our price survey, we collected prices from the large chains’ websites, where available.)

 But having many choices actually works in your favor by giving you the chance to make a value play.
 Remember, among similarly graded and sized stones, differences that are imperceptible can still have a big impact on price.
-You’ll want the opportunity to select from lower-priced stones that will—at least in your judgement—do just as well as higher-priced options.
-As you can see from the results of our price surveys, for each of our set of parameters, some stores offered choices that represented big ranges of prices.
-For example, for the larger diamond we shopped, Zales offered 50 different stones that ranged in price from $19,356 to $31,492.
+You’ll want the opportunity to select from lower-priced stones that will—at least in your judgment—do just as well as higher-priced options.

-Among the local stores our undercover shoppers surveyed, you can see that they were quoted dramatically different ranges of prices for our very similar sample diamonds.
+You can see that the local stores our undercover shoppers surveyed quoted dramatically different ranges of prices for our very similar sample diamonds.
 For the larger mined stone, Diamonds Direct in Minneapolis offered a median price of $11,000, compared to median prices of more than $18,000 from Arthur’s Jewelers, Buchkosky Jewelers, Graham Jewelers, Helzberg Diamonds, The Jewelry Exchange, and Tiffany.

-Sometimes our shoppers could use supplied GIA numbers to see that the exact same stone was offered by multiple stores (many jewelers use the same distributor).
-In these instances, we still found sizeable price variation.
+Sometimes our shoppers could use supplied GIA numbers to see that the exact same stone was offered by multiple stores.
+In these instances, we still found sizeable price variations.

-The message is as clear as, well, a flawless diamond: Shop around.
+The message is clear: Shop around.
 Figure out what you want to buy.
 Decide on shape and on a narrow range that you’ll accept for carat, cut, color, and clarity.
 For example, you might decide to shop for an excellent-cut round brilliant weighing 1.6 to 1.65 carats, with color grade between G and H and VS1 or VS2 clarity.
 Then get pricing from several stores for diamonds they can supply that meet your specs.
 When you ask for prices, let each store know you’re contacting several retailers.
 Doing so will prompt most stores to offer their lowest prices and eliminates awkward negotiations.

-Ask for GIA report numbers and then look up each of the stones offered at www.gia.edu.
-Use those reports and the info we provide to make your final choice.
+Ask for GIA numbers and then look up each of the stones offered at GIA.edu.
+Use those reports and the info provided in this article to make your final choice.

 Beware of Trends

 Unless you’re a ginormously rich celeb, a diamond is, if not forever, hopefully a very long-term commitment.
 On your 20th anniversary, you might not want to look down at a ring design or diamond cut that’s the leisure suit or pillbox hat of the jewelry world.
-While you can always have your so-2017 heart-shaped stone re-set, it’ll cost you, and most of us would rather form sentimental bonds with designs that hold up over time.
+While you can always re-set an out-of-fashion ring, that’ll cost you, and most of us would rather form sentimental bonds with designs that endure.

 Consider Less-Expensive Gems

 If you want a lot of diamond for not a lot of dollars, consider buying a ring designed with a cluster of small diamonds.
-It will cost far less than a comparable-size single stone, and your nosy frenemies won’t notice the difference unless they get close.
+It will cost far less than a comparable-size single stone, and no one will notice the difference unless they get close.

 Review the Return Policy